MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/volume-shadow-copy-service-events.md

 ## Resolution

 > [!NOTE]
-> This article isN't for use with Windows Vista, with Windows Server 2008, or with later operating systems.
+> This article isn't for use with Windows Vista, with Windows Server 2008, or with later operating systems.
 Starting with Windows Vista and with Windows Server 2008, Windows component installation is manifest based.
 If you try to manually register specific components, such as those that are described in this "Resolution" section, in the operating systems that are mentioned in this note, unexpected results may occur that may require reinstalling Windows to resolve.

-If you prefer to fix this problem yourself, go to the "[Let me fix it myself](#let-me-fix-it-myself)" section.

-### Let me fix it myself

 To resolve this issue, follow these steps: